Language Learning With Subtitles: How to Learn a Language With Subtitles in 2026

 The reason subtitles work comes down to something called comprehensible input, a theory by linguist Stephen Krashen.
 Basically, you learn best when you're exposed to language that's just slightly above your current level.
 Subtitles bridge that gap.
 They give you visual reinforcement of what you're hearing, which helps your brain connect sounds to meanings.

-A 2016 study showed that learners who used subtitles improved their listening comprehension by about 17% compared to those who didn't.
+A 2016 study showed that learners who used subtitles improved their listening comprehension compared to those who didn't.
 Pretty cool!
 But the results vary wildly depending on how you use them.

 Understanding different types of subtitles

-Not all subtitles are created equal.
-The type you choose makes a huge difference in what you'll actually learn.
+Not all subtitles have the same effects.
+The type you choose makes a huge difference in what you'll learn.

 These are subtitles in your own language while the audio plays in your target language.
 So if you're learning French, you'd watch a French show with English subtitles.